ZyanyaRios/cse15l-lab-reports/LapReport4.md

 Receiving objects: 100% (61/61), 376.60 KiB | 2.02 MiB/s, done.
 Resolving deltas: 100% (23/23), done.
 ```
-After entering my `@ieng6` account, I copied and pasted the clone command given from the lab, `git clone https://github.com/ZyanyaRios/currlabReport7` and then pressed `<enter>`.
+After entering my `@ieng6` account, in the terminal, I copied and pasted the clone command given from the lab, `git clone https://github.com/ZyanyaRios/currlabReport7` and then pressed `<enter>`.

 ## Step 6: Run the tests, demonstrating that they fail
 ```